22 Must-Have Items For Your Emergency Kit

 If necessary, make sure to include diapers and nursing supplies as well.

 17. Emergency Plan and Important Documents

-Include a physical copy of your emergency plan along with any important legal and financial documents in your emergency kit.
+Include a physical copy of your emergency plan along with any necessary legal and financial documents in your emergency kit.

 Don’t have an emergency plan yet?
 Check out my step-by-step article on creating a home emergency plan.

 Not sure what legal and financial documents to include?
 These essential financial tips will help you get your financial life organized.

 It’s a good idea to keep a few hundred dollars in small bills and a roll of quarters in your kit.
 ATMs and credit card processing may not work after a disaster.
 As the saying goes, “cash is king.”

 A tarp has so many practical applications.
 It can build a shelter, provide shade, collect water, make a storage container, or cover a broken window, wall, or roof.

 - Measures 8-ft x10-ft and is 5-mil thick